UiP9AV6Y/docker-unbound-zone-feeder/README.md

 ## with custom instructions via commandline

-`docker run -d --name my-running-unbound-control-feeder --link some-unbound:unbound unbound-control-feeder:latest
+`docker run -d --name my-running-unbound-zone-feeder --link some-unbound:unbound unbound-zone-feeder:latest
   --host unbound`

 to get more information about the supported commandlines, run the image with the *-h* option

-`docker run --rm -it unbound-control-feeder:latest -h`
+`docker run --rm -it unbound-zone-feeder:latest -h`

 ## directly via bind mount

-`docker run -d --name my-running-unbound-control-feeder -v /path/to/hosts:/data:ro unbound-control-feeder:latest
+`docker run -d --name my-running-unbound-zone-feeder -v /path/to/hosts:/data:ro unbound-zone-feeder:latest
   --blacklist-file /data/hosts.blacklist`

 note that your host's `/path/to/hosts` folder should be populated with a file